Scholarships for a collections study

 Requirements for foreign recipients (non UE citizens)

-For foreign applicants (non UE citizens) and under certain circumstances, a scientific visa will allow the applicant to engage in a research activity in France without having to obtain a work permit, provided the researcher has an agreement signed by the hosting institution.
+For foreign applicants (non UE citizens) and under some conditions, a scientific visa will allow the applicant to engage in a research activity in France without having to obtain a work permit, provided the researcher has an agreement signed by the hosting institution.
 This document constitutes the equivalent of an authorization to work in France.

-Once they have obtained the document signed by the musée du quai Branly, the recipients can engage in the administrative formalities to obtain the scientific visa and file an application for a visa at the French Consulate in their country of origin.
+Once equipped with a document signed by the musée du quai Branly, the recipients can then engage in the administrative formalities to obtain the scientific visa and file an application for a visa at the Consulate of France in the country of origin.

-Amount and terms of payment of the recipients' allowance
+Amount and terms of payment of the allowance received by the recipients

 The scholarship application file must contain:

-- The application file, completed and signed (to be downloaded on http://www.quaibranly.fr/fr/enseignement/bourses/bourse )
+- the application file, completed and signed (link will be on line shortly)

 - a curriculum vitae, outlining work experience and publications